OctopusDeploy/docs/docs/administration/high-availability/configure/octopus-with-active-directory.md

 - You've planned and implemented your Infrastructure for Octopus and it's ready to be configured for High Availability with Active Directory.
 - Service accounts will be used for authentication to Storage or SQL
 - Windows Authentication will be used for SQL Authentication
-- You are configuring Octopus on-Premises or have a Domain Controller in the Cloud
+- You are configuring Octopus on-premises or have a Domain Controller in the Cloud

 :::hint
 **Not a Windows cluster**
 While multiple Octopus Server nodes form a logical "cluster" of servers, Octopus nodes do not require Windows Server Failover Clustering.
-They should be standalone servers and they can be on-Premises, in Azure or AWS.
+They should be standalone servers and they can be on-premises, in Azure or AWS.
 :::

 ## Configure the first node